 Michelle Mauthe Harvey joined Environmental Defense Fund in 2007 to open the Bentonville, AR office and launch EDF’s on-site partnership with Walmart.
-Harvey is focused on driving market-shifting environmental and human health commitments and collaborations throughout Walmart’s operations and the retail supply chain more broadly while sustaining business value.
+Harvey focused on driving market-shifting environmental and human health commitments and collaborations throughout Walmart’s operations and the retail supply chain more broadly while sustaining business value.

 - MBA, Fuqua School, Duke University, Durham, NC

 - BSF, University of the South, Sewanee, TN